mlx93/invoiceme-mlx/backend/docs/domain-aggregates.md

 1. **Email Uniqueness**: Email address must be unique across all customers (enforced at database level)
 2. **Credit Balance Non-Negative**: `creditBalance >= $0.00` (enforced by CHECK constraint and domain logic)
 3. **Cannot Delete with Outstanding Balance**: Customer cannot be deleted if any invoice has balance > $0
-4. **Cannot Delete with Active Templates**: Customer cannot be deleted if any recurring invoice template is ACTIVE

 ### 1.4 Domain Events